The mental wellness story of one of our founders

 I have seen my share of frustration, bad luck, and betrayal.
 I have also experienced some threats.
 The key has been letting go of my inner reactivity and keeping my inner calm.

-Besides excellent intrapersonal skills, also the support from my family, a few good friends, and some outstanding colleagues and business partners have mattered a lot.
+Besides excellent intrapersonal skills, the support from my family, a few good friends, and some outstanding colleagues and business partners have mattered a lot.
 Here I would love to thank you all! ... there are too many to be listed.

 I have had my share of luck, but I have found out that the more I know how to be mentally well and the better I can apply my professional skills to the fullest due to my excellent intrapersonal skills, the more luck I seem to have.
 Life is far from perfect.
 When I meet a struggle, I ask: What can I learn from this struggle?

-When things are on shaky ground, I ask: What disturbs my inner peace? … and after I discover such intrapersonal disturbance, I always ask additionally: Do I need this feeling or thought?
-Letting go of what disturbs me is my secret key to being well.
+After I discover such intrapersonal disturbance, I always ask additionally: Do I need this feeling or thought?

-Even the lengthy difficulties become possible to overcome when I know how to restore my inner peace and keep a healthy and peaceful mind.
+Even lengthy difficulties become possible to overcome when I know how to restore my inner peace and keep a healthy and peaceful mind.
 Sharing such knowledge is what I love as it allows others to benefit from my intrapersonal lessons.

 THE HOBBIES THAT KEEP ME MENTALLY WELL

-I have the strangest hoppy that keeps me well: I love to listen to silence, both the external and internal silence.
+I have the strangest hoppy that keeps me well: I love to listen to silence, both external and internal silence.
 The silence allows me to become aware of my awareness, it is a state without thoughts and emotions that restores my inner wellness.

 My wellness doesn't depend on positive affirmations or positive psychology; it depends on my inner silence.
 This inner silence is accessible 24/7 and has a natural inner joy aspect to it.

 The challenge is to re-find this inner joy when the ride is rough.
 That is why my priority every morning is sitting in silence and establishing a strong connection with it.
-After a silent start of the day, I am ready to take on any external challenge.

 Silent Nordic pine forest.
 Photo by Kaur Lass